tremor-rs/tremor-www-docs/docs/CII.md

 **The project MUST enable one or more compiler warning flags, a "safe" language mode, or use a separate "linter" tool to look for code quality errors or common simple mistakes, if there is at least one FLOSS tool that can implement this criterion in the selected language.**

 Met.
-The project enables all warnings and enforces strict / pendantic checks on code style, format.
+The project enables all warnings and enforces strict / pedantic checks on code style, format.
 These are constraints and limitations are enforced by the build and continuous integration systems.

 **The project MUST address warnings.**